 Similar Games With More Accessibility Features for Controls

-If you want to play Sniks, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Sniks, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

 We've documented 7 accessibility features for Visual in Sniks which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.